1900Star/MusicPlayer-Smartisan/README.md

 # Other

-### The project is not finished yet, and the code will be updated whenever there is free time.

-#### Due to my limited level, mistakes are inevitable in the project.
-If you have any questions, please submit issues or contact me at www.strangermy98@gmail.com
+#### If you have any questions, please submit issues or contact me at www.strangermy98@gmail.com